usdot-jpo-ode/wzdx/README.md

 Last updated 1/7/2020 - WZDx specification v2.0

 ## What is the WZDx Specification?
 The Work Zone Data Exchange (WZDx) Specification enables infrastructure owners and operators (IOOs) to make harmonized work zone data available for third party use.
 The intent is to make travel on public roads safer and more efficient through ubiquitous access to data on work zone activity.
-Specifically, the project aims to get data on work zones in to vehicles to help automated driving systems (ADS) and human drivers navigate more safely.
+Specifically, the project aims to get data on work zones to vehicles to help automated driving systems (ADS) and human drivers navigate more safely.

 ## Why is WZDx being developed?
 Improving access to work zone data is one of the top needs identified through the US Department of Transportation (USDOT) [Data for Automated Vehicle Integration (DAVI)](https://www.transportation.gov/av/data) effort.